-Netsmartz Social Networking safety videos for older pupils these resources are designed to help empower children aged 8 – 12 to make safer online choices through lessons taught in a series of animated videos highlighting the Internet-related adventures of a diverse cast of teenagers.
+Netsmartz NSTeens Social Networking safety videos for older pupils these resources are designed to help empower children and young people to make safer online choices through lessons taught in a series of videos highlighting the Internet-related adventures of a diverse cast of teenagers.
 Educators may reinforce the videos’ safety lessons through the use of accompanying activity cards.
 The site also houses real-life stories videos—a series of narratives from teens about real experiences of online situations.
 Each of the videos is accompanied by an activity card to facilitate student discussion and understanding.
 These materials are suggested for those aged 11 and above.

 NetSmartz Tip Sheets – a host of tip sheets on a variety of online safety which can be either read online or printed, or shared with others, covering different age groups, gaming, social media, mobile phones, evaluating internet sources, cybersecurity, cyberbullying, and communication online.

-Common Sense Media Digital Literacy and Citizenship Classroom Curriculum A series of detailed lessons for primary pupils covering various aspects of using online spaces effectively and safely.
-These lessons cover privacy, digital footprint issues, copyright, searching techniques, evaluating websites and more.
-There are also lessons from this site for other age groups.
+Common Sense Media Digital Literacy and Citizenship Classroom Curriculum A series of detailed lessons for all ages of learners covering various aspects of using online spaces effectively and safely.
+These lessons cover media balance and wellbeing, privacy and security, digital footprint and identity, relationships and communication, cyberbullying, digital drama and hate speech, news and media literacy, copyright, searching techniques, evaluating websites and more.

 Garfield Comic character on Internet Safety a series of interactive, animated lessons using the character of Professor Garfield to provide these first lessons on Internet safety along with guidance for students, teachers, and parents.